Content-oriented workflow models

-The goal of content-oriented workflow models is to articulate workflow progression by the presence of content units (like data-records/objects/documents).
+In data management, a content-oriented workflow model seeks to articulate workflow progression by the presence of content units (like data-records/objects/documents).

 Most content-oriented workflow approaches provide a life-cycle model for content units, such that workflow progression can be qualified by conditions on the state of the units.

 Most approaches are research and work in progress and the content models and life-cycle models are more or less formalized.